Man accused of plotting to kill women in Ohio pleads guilty

 He conducted surveillance at an Ohio university in January 2020 and wrote a document that month titled “Isolated” that he described as “the writings of the deluded and homicidal,” according to prosecutors.
 He signed it, “Your hopeful friend and murderer.”

-Police searched Genco’s home in March 2020 and found a firearm with an attached bump stock – a device that allows it to be rapidly fired – a pistol, loaded ammunition magazines, boxes of ammunition, and body armor.
-He was charged in July 2021.
+Police searched Genco’s home in March 2020 and found a firearm with an attached bump stock — a device that allows it to be rapidly fired — a pistol, loaded ammunition magazines, boxes of ammunition and body armor.
+He was charged in July of 2021.

 Genco’s manifesto points to a 2014 shooting committed by a self-identified incel named Elliot Rodger, who killed six people and injured 14 others outside a sorority house at the University of California, Santa Barbara, before killing himself.